Frequently Asked Questions

 Business hours

-My core business hours are from 09:00 am to 6:00 pm.
-Please keep in mind that in the Canaries, we are one hour behind CET (London time).
+My core business hours are from 09:00 am to 6:00 pm CET (Berlin/Paris time).
 Please feel free to contact me.

 Rates